 Dr. Gershkovich received her undergraduate degree from Cornell University, and her Ph.D. in clinical psychology from Drexel University.
 She completed her clinical psychology internship at the Boston Consortium, and held academic appointments at the Boston University School of Medicine and Harvard Medical School.

 In her work in research, Dr. Gershkovich developed innovative methods for treatment dissemination, and served as a clinician on several National Institute of Health-grant funded trials.
-Her current interests focus on treatment processes and improving outcomes for individuals with OCD and anxiety disorders.
+Her current research interests focus on treatment processes and improving outcomes for individuals with OCD and anxiety disorders.
 Dr. Gershkovich is a recipient of a Anxiety and Depression Association of America (ADAA)'s highly competitive early career award.

 Dr. Gershkovich has received extensive training in cognitive behavioral treatments for anxiety, OCD, and related disorders.
 She has worked at the following sites: